Batman/Judge Dredd: Judgment on Gotham: Character handling

 In this version, the Scarecrow is given a ghoulish, almost phantom-like look, as compared to his contemporary appearance in DC Comics wherein his costume resembled that of a conventional scarecrow.
-Unmasked, Batman has a number of distinctive grey hairs.

 Alec Worley, who wrote a trilogy of novellas chronicling Cassandra Anderson's first year as a Judge, wrote in his foreword to the omnibus edition that he first became captivated by her character based on her appearance in Judgement on Gotham, noting that Bisley had chosen to draw her as "more like a musclebound Tori Amos than the chic Debbie Harry lookalike she had been under Brian Bolland".

 Reception

 Igor Goldkind was 2000 AD's marketing consultant at the time and recalls one successful event:

 Judgment on Gotham won a number of comics industry awards, including the 1992 UK Comic Art Award for Best Original Graphic Novel.
 In addition, Bisley's work on the book garnered him the Best Artist Eisner Award and UK Comic Art Award for 1992.
 Judgment on Gotham was also nominated for the 1992 Eisner Award for Best Graphic Album: New, losing out to Will Eisner's To the Heart of the Storm.